-6. Self-Guided Brewery Tour
+11. Self-Guided Brewery Tour

+Portland, Maine, has a well-known craft beer scene that’s worth checking out during your time in the city.
+Whether you prefer lagers, stouts, ales, sour beers, or IPAs, you’ll find a brewery in Portland to suit your taste.
 We spent one afternoon hopping around the breweries on Industrial Way, located just six miles outside of Downtown Portland.
 This street is filled with several laid-back breweries within walking distance from each other, including Allagash Brewing Company.

 Downtown Portland also has tons of microbreweries and brewpubs.
 We enjoyed visiting Oxbow Blending & Bottling when we were in Downtown Portland.
 I ordered their Blueberry Deluxe, a farmhouse ale aged with Maine blueberries, and it was so smooth and tasty!